bender1207/advent-of-code-2017/README.md

 This repository contains solutions to the [Advent of Code 2017](http://adventofcode.com/2017) advent calendar.

-The solutions for Day 1-7 are in C/C++ and the rest are in Scala.
+The solutions for Day 1-7 are written in C/C++ and the rest are written in Scala.

 ## Warning